-An exhibition featuring the 2022 Southern Prize and State Fellowships will open at the Bo Bartlett Center at Columbus State University in Columbus, GA beginning September 1, 2022, before touring to additional locations across the region.
-Details will be posted as soon as they are available.
+An exhibition featuring the 2022 Southern Prize and State Fellowships opened at the Bo Bartlett Center at Columbus State University in Columbus, GA, from September 1 - December 10, 2022.
+Following the installation at the Bo Bartlett Center, the exhibition is touring to the following locations:

 Gloria Gipson Suggs

 North Carolina Fellow

 Southern Prize Finalist and Tennessee Fellow